-We’ve all been hearing more about how conversation analytics and automated quality assurance can improve the customer experience – but can it manage your contact centre’s compliance risks too?
+We’ve all been hearing more about how automated quality assurance can improve the customer experience – but can it manage your contact centre’s compliance risks too?
 Our auto-QA expert and analytics PhD, David Naylor, has valuable insights on AQA’s compliance applications and shares his thoughts on where the technology is currently at.

 “It’s important to know how the process works and what’s achievable.
 A good provider should be realistic and help you understand it – rather than selling a pipe dream and walking away,” says David.